jimpil/clamda/README.md

 An alternative to `clojure.core/iterator-seq`.
 Returns something reducible, rather than a lazy-seq.

+#### stream-seq
+Diverging from the overall spirit of this library (which is reducible-streams), `stream-seq` lets you turn a java Stream into a clojure Seq, via its plain old sequential Iterator (see `iterator-seq`).
+I won't say "don't use it", because there are cases where you may need to.
+That said, I feel obliged to say that `reducible-stream` should almost always be your first thought.
+It is a very simple function which essentially wraps `iterator-seq`, and is provided for completeness, but make sure you understand the trade-offs before using it.

 #### seq-stream
 If you're writing Clojure, then you can probably ignore this function.
 I don't see why you would want to convert a native Clojure data-structure